Celâl Bayar: Awards and legacy

 In 1954, Bayar was awarded the Grand Cross Special Class of the Order of Merit of the Federal Republic of Germany (German: Sonderstufe des Großkreuzes des Verdienstordens der Bundesrepublik Deutschland).
 27 January 1954 Bayar received the Legion of Merit Award from the President of the United States, as a result of Turkey's participation in the Korean War.
 He also received the Order of the Yugoslav Star.
 In 1954, Bayar was awarded an honorary doctorate by the University of Belgrade.
 In 1958, the Free University of Berlin awarded him an honorary doctorate.
 The Celal Bayar University, which was established in 1992 in Manisa, is named after him.

 Family

-Celal Bayar married Reşide in 1904 when he was 21 and she 18 years old.
+Celâl Bayar married Reşide in 1904.
 They had three children: Refii (1904–1940), Turgut (1911–1983), and Nilüfer Bayar (1921–2024).
 Refii Bayar was the General Manager of "Milli Reasurans," a reinsurance company, from 1929 to 1939, was the founder of "Halk Evleri", an educational government entity in Istanbul, and was a journalist and published the Halk newspaper between 1939 and 1941 with Cemal Kutay.

 Nilüfer married Ahmet İhsan Gürsoy (1913–2008), who was the Kütahya deputy for the Democrat Party between 1946 and 1960, the Bursa deputy for the Justice Party between 1965 and 1969 and İstanbul deputy for the Democratic Party between 1973 and 1975 and then for the Justice Party between 1975 and 1980.